 Thomas Cloud is teaching Florida Local Government Law this semester.
 He is a shareholder in GrayRobinson’s Orlando law firm office, and he has also joined The Florida Bar’s Governmental and Public Policy Advocacy Committee.
 He is also a member of the Environmental and Land Use section.

 Ralph Demeo teaches Animal Law Litigation, Legislation, & Policy.
 He is a shareholder at Guilday Law in Tallahassee, where he practices primarily in the areas of environmental, land use, administrative, and animal law.
 He is one of the state’s leading environmental and animal law attorneys.
-In addition, he serves as chief executive officer of Pets Ad Litem, Inc. (PAL), a charity dedicated to humane education and advocacy.
+In addition, he serves as chief executive officer of Pets Ad Litem, Inc. (PAL), a charity dedicated to promoting humane education.
 His experience includes environmental, land use, administrative, occupational health and safety, toxic torts, brownfields, construction defect, transportation and aviation, energy, local government, aquaculture and pesticides, and animal law, with emphasis in civil and administrative litigation.
 He represents industry, businesses, landowners, corporate and individual clients, as well as local governments, throughout Florida and the southeastern United States.
 He also represents clients in state and federal courts, and before agencies and the legislature.
 Demeo has served as environmental and land use counsel on more than $3 billion in projects and transactions in his career, including some of Florida's most significant projects.
 He has also served as counsel in several high-profile cases in Florida, including the leading case on primary administrative jurisdiction and the leading case on the right to privacy.

 David Dewhirst is co-teaching Executive Power this semester.
 He is a senior advisor to Governor Ron DeSantis.
 Dewhirst began his legal career at the Freedom Foundation, which he co-founded, where he defended clients in legal proceedings before federal, state, and administrative tribunals involving the constitution, labor, and campaign finance.
 Prior to his current position, he served as Idaho's chief deputy attorney general and Montana's solicitor general.
 In 2018, Dewhirst joined the U.S. Department of Commerce as senior counsel before becoming the principal deputy general counsel.
 Dewhirst has also served as the chief environmental review permitting officer for commerce, the regulatory reform officer for the Department of Justice, and supervised the department's sizable litigation portfolio.
 He clerked for Judge Lawrence VanDyke on the Ninth Circuit of the United States Court of Appeals.
 He had co-taught Executive Power: The President & The Governor.